Diffusion in Diffusion: Cyclic One-Way Diffusion for Text-Vision-Conditioned Generation

-We conduct a human evaluation based on two criteria: 1) \textbf{Condition correspondance}: whether generated image better matches both the visual and textual conditions; 2) \textbf{General fidelity}: whether the chosen image looks more like a real image involving image richness, face naturalness, and overall image fidelity.
-Note that no text and visual conditions are present in the latter criterion to avoid the impact of conditions.
-We show examples of questionnaire systems received by volunteers regarding these two criteria in Fig.~\ref{fig:human_evaluation1} and Fig.~\ref{fig:human_evaluation2}.
+We conduct a human evaluation based on two criteria: 1) {Condition Consistency}: whether the generated image well matches both the visual and textual conditions; 2) {General Fidelity}: whether the chosen image looks more like a real image in terms of image richness, face naturalness, and overall image fidelity.
+It is worth noting that we inform the participants of the application setting: input the face text condition pairs and then get an output image, and ask them to choose a favorite result if they were the users under the two basic criteria.
+The voting rate for our results greatly surpasses the other baselines in both criteria across all three settings, as shown in Tab.~\ref{tab:human_study_results_criteria}, and this demonstrates the general quality when applied to TV2I generation.
+We show interface examples of questionnaire systems received by participants regarding these two criteria in Fig.~\ref{fig:human_evaluation1} and Fig.~\ref{fig:human_evaluation2}.